fbpx

 Mississippi needs hundreds of doctors.
 This scholarship program is ‘growing our own physicians.’

-Many had avoided going to the doctor unless it was “dire straits,” Buchanan said.
+Many residents had avoided going to the doctor unless it was “dire straits,” Buchanan said.
 They drove to Jackson or Meridian if they had to.
 Elderly patients would pay for someone else to take them.

 The community was glad to see him.

 “It was absolutely an amazing welcome,” he said.
-“My parents still live there, like a lot of people I grew up with, who raised me or taught me, those kinds of things.
+“My still live there, like a lot of people I grew up with, who raised me or taught me, those kinds of things.
 To be gone for a while for college, medical school, residency, and then come back, it was very exciting.”

 Buchanan is one of the 55 practicing alumni of the Mississippi Rural Physicians Scholarship Program.
 The scholarship launched with 10 awardees in 2008, aiming to tackle the state’s shortage of medical providers, one rural doctor at a time.

 Half of all Mississippians live in medically underserved counties, where there are more than 2,000 people for every primary care physician.
-In four counties – Benton, Carroll, Kemper, and Tallahatchie – there were no such doctors at all as of 2021, according to the department's Primary Care Needs Assessment.
-To close the gap, the state needs 323 more primary care physicians in underserved areas.
+In four counties – Benton, Carroll, Kemper, and Tallahatchie – there were no such doctors at all as of 2021, according to the health department’s Primary Care Needs Assessment.
+To close the gap, the state needs 323 more primary care physicians in underserved

 Just shy of 90% of program alumni who have completed their service requirement are still practicing in Mississippi.
 And the scholarship is still ramping up.
 Behind the 55 alumni are 64 people in residency, 64 in medical school, and 67 still completing their bachelor’s degrees.